 If you’re planning a trip to Greece, your head is probably filled with all the places to go among its thousands of islands.
 You can visit the ancient landmarks in Athens or just laze on one of its many beautiful beaches.
 Let’s not forget about the online world, though, and how you can use one of our best VPN for Greece selections to stay safe while you’re there.

 It’s a good idea to use a virtual private network wherever you are.
 By using one, you’ll ensure that you’re protected from online dangers and able to access restricted content.
-Many countries practice some form of censorship, with China being an example of just how bad it can get (read our best VPN for China if you’re planning on going).
+Many countries practice some form of censorship, with China being an example of just how bad it can get (read our best VPN services for China piece if you’re planning on visiting).

 Greece is much more relaxed.
 The internet is open and social media is freely available.
-Its focus is unlicensed gambling and betting websites.
-Internet service providers must block them, and failure to do so can result in a fine of 50,000 euros ($57,000) for each day it remains accessible.
+Its focus is torrent sites, unlicensed gambling sites and betting websites.
+Internet service providers must block them, and failure to do so can result in a fine of 50,000 euros ($56,000) for each day it remains accessible.
 You may find that you can’t get to some popular websites, such as 888 and Sportingbet.